Resonant Multi-Scalar Production in the Generic Complex Singlet Model in the Multi-TeV Region: Model

-Note that the coefficient of Eq.~(\ref{eq:h1h3width}) differs by a factor of 2 from the other partial widths due to the two final states scalars not being identical.
-The general expressions for the trilinears in Eq.~(\ref{eq:trilinearpotential}) are complicated, but using Eqs.~(\ref{eq:VSc},\ref{eq:mixinglim}), the $\theta_2\rightarrow 0$ limit of the relevant trilinear couplings are
+Note that the coefficient of Eq.~(\ref{eq:h1h3width}) differs by a factor of 2 from the other partial widths due to the two final state scalars not being identical.
+The general expressions for the trilinears in Eq.~(\ref{eq:trilinearpotential}) are complicated, but using Eqs.~(\ref{eq:VSc},\ref{eq:mixinglim}), the $\theta_2\rightarrow 0$ limits of the relevant trilinear couplings are

 When kinematically accessible, the partial width of $h_3$ to $h_1 h_1$ is given similarly by

 with the trilinear coupling, expanding in small $\theta_2$, being